kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 The Release Manager in Kyma takes care of formal security validation activities performed before major releases.
 The results of these activities influence the release decision.
 Lack of attention to security topics can result in release delay.

+### Critical issues

+Any issues affecting the expected functionality of Kyma should be documented on GitHub for review and planning.
+If any of these issues is defined as critical according to the criteria specified in this section, it should be brought to the immediate attention of the Release Manager.

+Critical issues are the ones that:

+- Render a Kyma cluster unstable or unusable and have no workaround.
+- Cause loss or corruption of data.
+- Expose critical security vulnerabilities (CVSS 3 Score 9.0 - 10.0).
+- Cause tests to fail in any supported environment.
+- Cause a major impact on any production environment.

+Critical issues have to be fixed with priority.
+They should contain information about the timeline for the fix and the risks which the fix may raise.

+Based on the critical issue definition and the time when the issue is found, the Release Manager will decide how to proceed:

+- Wait for the next release for the issue to be included and fixed.
+- Include the fix in an ongoing release (cherry-pick).
+- Release a patch to fix the issue.

+In each and every case, the following criteria must be met before the fix can be released:

+- The issue is properly documented on GitHub and labeled `priority/critical`.
+- It is a correction, not an enhancement.
+- It is a critical issue by definition.
+- Adequate tests have been implemented to prevent the issue from occurring again.
+- A fix is readily available and complies with the Definition of Done.

 ## Release schedule

 A scheduled release follows the planning cycles for the Kyma development that typically take four weeks.
 At the beginning of each planning cycle, the Product Lead communicates the specific timeframe for a release.
 After reaching the end of the development cycle, the Release Master creates a release candidate.